 Home automation has led to the rise of what is known as ‘Smart Homes’.
 An interconnected network of devices connect to a central hub through which they can be controlled.
 Everything from you lights to your security system can be monitored and automated using the principles of the Internet of Things.

 As the tech becomes more commonplace, home automation is getting cheaper.
 It depends on the extent to which a home is automated – complex surveillance and security systems will cost more than simple functions like connecting a tv or sounds system.
 Novices can easily use inexpensive hubs like the Amazon Echo to configure their automation, and DIY kits like Arduino and Raspberry PI are made use of by enthusiasts.

 How can IoT benefit my business?

-There’s an incredibly long list of ways that the Internet of Things can benefit your business.
+There’s an incredibly long list of ways that the Internet of Things can benefit your business, whether you’re in Brisbane or anywhere in Australia.
 For example, Smile IT is currently putting together an Internet of Things platform for one of our clients to manage the levels of the water tanks at their eco lodge, which you can read all about here.
 Transport industry operatives can use sensors to geotrack goods and trucks.
 The temperature of storage facilities can be monitored and regulated in warehouse and cold storage environments.
 Retailers can utilise automatic inventory restocking alerts.
 Online companies can use IoT to analyse on-web behaviour of their customers.
 The list goes on!

 If you have any questions about the Internet of Things and how you can implement it into your Australian business, why not get in touch with Smile IT?
 We’re a Brisbane-based digital solutions provider, and our specialist consulting service would love to help you use the best and most advanced tech available.